bigchaindb/bigchaindb/docs/server/source/events/event-plugin-api.rst

 1. Create a new Python package that defines the entry point ``bigchaindb.events`` in its ``setup.py``.
 2. In your entry point, define two properties:

-   - ``events_types``: a variable to tell BigchainDB to which events your plugin is interested.
+   - ``event_types``: a variable to tell BigchainDB to which events your plugin is interested.
    - ``run``: a function that will process the events coming from BigchainDB.
 3. Install the newly created Python in the current environment.
 4. Add the plugin name to your BigchainDB configuration.